chewern/react-vscode-git/README.md

 6. In VS Code terminal, go into the new project folder, type `npm start` and you should see your computer's default browser opening a new tab to display the boilerplate React.JS web page.
 7. You can delete the unnecessary boilerplate files within the src sub-folder and start coding for your project.
-I have included the remaining barebone react.js src sub-folder files in this repository.
+I have included the barebone react.js [src sub-folder](./src) in this repository.

 Check that .git is auto-created in the project folder by VS Code.
 If .git is not found then type in terminal